sujaudd1n/learnlang/public/languages/c.md

 # C

-On progress.
-Contribute of Github.
+Work in progress.
+We welcome contributions on GitHub.